delilah-csp/delilah-bd/README.md

 # Delilah Block Design

-This repository contains the block design for Delilah, a computational storage device built for the Daisy OpenSSD and Petalinux.
+This repository contains the block design for Delilah, a Computational Storage Processor (CSP) built for the Daisy OpenSSD.

 The block design relies on Vivado 2019.1.
 This block design is a continuation of [Daisy M.2 PCIe MIG](https://github.com/CRZ-Technology/OpenSSD-OpenChannelSSD/tree/main/Daisy/M.2_MIG_PCIe/Daisy_M.2_PCIe_MIG_201901_20210413) by CRZ Technology.